bocanadas/earthquake-globe-3d/README.md

 # Global Earthquake Monitor

-A 3D interactive globe that shows real-time earthquake data from around the world.
+A 3D interactive globe that shows 24 hour frame real-time earthquake data from around the world.
 Built with Three.js and the USGS Earthquake API.

 ## Live Demo